 You can add and remove routepoints from the Edit Route dialog.
-This dialog is activated by selecting an active route's pop-up, by pressing the rotary knob, or from the menu.
+This dialog is activated by selecting an active route's pop-up or from the menu.

 The dialog can also be accessed by using the Routes tool on the Home page.